Being happy can be easier than you think

-The good news is that you can create your own dopamine producing feedback loops.
+The good news is that you can create your own dopamine-producing feedback loops.
 Here are four ways.

 - Be Grateful

-This is on the top of everyone’s list for feelings of wellbeing.
+This is on the top of everyone’s list for feelings of well-being.
 This is because feeling grateful activates the brain stem region that produces dopamine.
-The antidepressants Wellbutrin and Prozac also do that job of boosting dopamine and serotonin.
+The antidepressants Wellbutrin and Prozac also do the job of boosting dopamine and serotonin.
 Just feeling grateful can produce the same biological effect.
 Feeling grateful is a form of emotional intelligence, and it can do more than just make you happy.
 One example is telling people that you appreciate them.
 It creates a positive feedback loop.
 People you connect with feel good, and you feel good.
-And it creates the feel good activity you want to repeat.
+And it creates the feel-good activity you want to repeat.
 Note to yourself.
 If you don’t feel grateful, just thinking about what might make you feel grateful produces a good feeling, too.

-- Give your negative emotions name
+- Give your negative emotions a name

-In other words stop denying or hiding your feelings.
+In other words, stop denying or hiding your feelings.
 A lot of us go around pretending we’re okay when we’re actually dying or crying inside.
 Don’t think if you pretend you’re all right you’ll be all right.
 Brain activity is working against you when suppress or deny your emotions.
-When you put your fears, anger, worries, resentments into words, however, whatever hurts loses some of its impact.
-I’m mad, sad, scared.
+When you put your fears, anger, worries, and resentments into words, however, whatever hurts loses some of its impact.
+I’m mad, sad, and scared.
 Saying it in just one or two words allows you to recognize your emotions and neutralize them.
 It’s a boost to your brain, and you’ll feel happier.

 - Make a decision

 Say you’re going through stress about something and can’t stop thinking about it.
-Hate my job, need a vacation.
+Hate my job, and need a vacation.
 Must finish all those projects.
-How am I going to make more money.
+How am I going to make more money?
 Worrying activates your brain in a negative way that makes you unhappy.
 Surprisingly, just making a decision will break the cycle and make you happy.
 I’m leaving on that vacation in April.
 I’ll start looking for a job and see if something comes up.
 I’ll do some extra work to get overtime.
 This is a shift from endless worry that tricks your mind into thinking it’s productive to soothing your brain by taking a real mental action.